ga4gh/gks-common/schema/core-im/def/Activity.rst

 **Computational Definition**

-An action taken by an agent in contributing to the creation, modification, assessment, or deprecation of a particular entity (e.g. a Statement, EvidenceLine, DataItem, Publication, etc.)
+An action or set of actions performed by an agent, that occurs over a period of time.
+Activities may use, generate, modify, move, or destroy one or more entities.

     **Information Model**

-Some Contribution attributes are inherited from :ref:`Activity`.
+Some Activity attributes are inherited from :ref:`Entity`.

     .. list-table::
        :class: clean-wrap